What happens when you sustain a head injury during an accident?

 In some cases, I’ll be wrong in making such statements, but from experience, I’ve seen this to be the norm.

 Are there distinctive differences between the helmet of your average rider, the off-road biker, and the long-distance traveller?

 No matter what type of riding you do, you should always buy the best helmet your money can buy.

 The average rider (assuming on-road only) may opt for a full-face helmet or even a modular flip-up helmet, however, there are some who would try their luck at an open-face or even a half-face helmet.

-The off-road rider favours the typical Motocross style helmet with an extended chin bar, peak and instead of a visor choose to fit a pair of purpose-made goggles that keep dust at bay and away from the eyes.
+The off-road rider favours the typical Motocross style helmet with an extended chin bar, peak and instead of a visor chooses to fit a pair of purpose-made goggles that keep dust at bay and away from the eyes.

 The touring rider would look for luxury or comfort, with good protection from the elements and ample ventilation such as a full-face touring helmet.
 Some would even fit a Bluetooth headset for rider-pillion communication or even music to make the trip more enjoyable.
 Again this can vary depending on the type of touring (on-road or adventure) they choose to do.

-What are the aspects to consider for the person riding pillion – are there specific aspects to consider where the passenger is of another gender [female] or perhaps a child?
+What are the aspects to consider for the person riding a pillion – are there specific aspects to consider where the passenger is of another gender [female] or perhaps a child?

 Rider or pillion, female or child, makes no difference.
 Both should be fitted with the best-fitting helmet and what they can afford.
 You do however get helmets for kids, but in the same way, you would not compromise on your own helmet quality, you should not compromise on the quality of your child’s helmet.
 When on a ride, my pillions’ safety (wife or child) is more important to me than my own; but that’s just me.

 Are there special considerations for those often having to ride in bad weather when it comes to choosing the correct helmet?